By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 If the prefix is specified but no indices are present, the resume will be modified to remove all the items of that prefix.
 In the example above,

-at index 1 will be modified to have all itsProject
+Resumeat index 1 will be modified to have all itsProjectitems removed. -

 If the prefix is not specified, the resume will have the items of that prefix unmodified.
 In the example above,

-items, then after the command execution, it will still have 4Skill
+Resumeat index 1 will not have itsSkillitems modified.
+If originally there were 4Skillitems, then after the command execution, it will still have 4Skillitems.

 4.1.2.
 Design Considerations